Bustantigo

 Bustantigo is a parish (administrative division) in Allande municipality located within the province and autonomous community of Asturias, in northern Spain.
 The capital, Pola de Allande, is 23 km away.

 While the parish elevation is 720 m above sea level, the highest point is Panchón Peak at 1411 m, and the lowest point is at the Navia River at 110 m.
 It is 15.14 km2 in size.
-The population is 19 (INE 2011).
+The population was 18 as of January 1, 2024.
 The postal code is 33888.